 I said earlier: do not leave anything to luck.
 One of these “unknowns” is the way your write your project.
 A project with too many mistakes, badly constructed sentences or confusing will not be favorably viewed and possibly not go to the next step (even if the science is great).
 So spend time, as much as you can, on the text itself, once your great idea is laid down.
 For me this meant long working days, 5-6 am to 5-6 pm just writing and improving as much as I can my ideas, my methods and the text.

-I will not give a class on writing or grant preparation, I wouldn’t be qualified.
-I just wanted to share a personal note that really worked for me.
 As I wrote, I was more and more convinced and motivated that my project was really great!
-I got excited and impatient to get started on the project.
+I got excited and impatient to get started on the project if funded.
 I listened to lots of music that motivated me, a bit like athletes before a competition.
 Sounds stupid, but it really helps to get into the zone, even when you are writing.
 I won’t share my playlist, but whatever works to get you pumped up.
 That is why in the end, I really enjoyed writing an ERC proposal, because I was free to write up my dream project, my institution was 100% behind (I know that for some this isn’t the case), I was learning a lot, reading lots of top notch research (something you don’t always have the time to) and I was having a great time!

 One vitally important person for me during the writing was the presence of my then post doc, Andrew Helmstetter.
 He was my “idea bouncer”.
 I would bounced ideas and he would give me his honest opinion.
 Was it interesting, was it correct, and is it feasible?
 I would bounce a lot of ideas off him and this really provided a lot of wonderful feedback.
 I knew that if he was convinced then I was in good shape.
 It motivated me and kept me in touch with reality.
 I also ran the project timetable (chronogram) by him because he had been doing similar analyses than the ones I planned, so he could say if the planning was realistic or not.
 This allowed me to already start preparing the oral exam.
 I knew that everything was well thought out.
 So I suggest that you also find yourself an “idea bouncer”, a colleague, a student, someone interested in your project.
 Andrew also read some of my drafts including the B2 (he was the only one to fully read the B2 in fact) and provided a lot of feedback.
 I sent drafts of the B1, however, to several people, including past ERC grantees.
 Feedback was always very important.
 Basically, try and bounce your project off as many people as possible.
 They will tell you if it is coherent, well-structured or if they don’t get something.